-Spamhaus is an international non-profit organization that helps the majority of Internet Service Providers, ESPs, corporations and other security vendors by tracking spammers and blocking the vast majority of spam and malware sent over internet.
-It provides several blacklists such as SBL, XBL, PBL, DBL and ZEN, which can be used by mailbox providers for protection against spam-like activities.
+Spamhaus is an international non-profit organization that helps the majority of Internet Service Providers, ESPs, corporations, and other security vendors by tracking spammers and blocking the vast majority of spam and malware sent over the internet.
+It provides several blacklists which can be used by mailbox providers for protection against spam-like activities.
 Here are some of their blacklists explained:

-SBL – The Spamhaus Block List is the collection of IP addresses from which Spamhaus doesn’t recommend the receipt of email.
-It is maintained by a devoted team of investigators spread over 10 countries.
+- SBL – The Spamhaus Block List is the collection of IP addresses from which Spamhaus doesn’t recommend the receipt of email.
+It is maintained by a devoted team of investigators spread over several countries.

-PBL – The Policy Block List is a DNSBL database of end-user IP address ranges which should not be delivering unauthenticated SMTP email to any Internet mail server, except those provided for specifically by an ISP for that customer’s use.
+- PBL – The Policy Block List is a DNSBL database of end-user IP address ranges that should not be delivering unauthenticated SMTP emails to any Internet mail server, except those provided specifically by an ISP for that customer’s use.
 The PBL helps networks enforce their Acceptable Use Policy for dynamic and non-MTA customer IP ranges.

-ZEN – This is the latest Spamhaus list which combines all of the blocklist zones.
-It is the most recommended, as it integrates the feature of SBL, XBL, PBL.
+- ZEN – This Spamhaus list combines all of the blocklist zones.
+It is the most recommended, as it integrates the feature of SBL, XBL, and PBL.
 Rather, you should be using only zen.spamhaus.org in your IP blocklist configuration.
-Never use ZEN together with other Spamhaus IP blocklists as it will simply be wasting DNS queries and slowing your mail queue.
+Never use ZEN together with other Spamhaus IP blocklists, as it will simply be wasting DNS queries and slowing your mail queue.

-Spamcop is the premium service for reporting spam and it gets its list by crawling the internet and from users that report spam.
+Spamcop is the premium service for reporting spam, and it gets its list by crawling the internet and from users that report spam.
 Spamcop discovers the genesis of unwanted email and reports it to the pertinent Internet Service providers.
-It’s reporting service is free and you can get started by clicking this link: https://www.spamcop.net/anonsignup.shtml.
+Its reporting service is free, and you can get started here.

 What is the SpamCop Blocking List (SCBL)?